Juan Soto, who links baseball’s past, present and future, could change the game

 This memory of a Frank Howard home run, vivid and bright, will live in his mind forever.
 But is it true?

 At that, McCraw chuckled from his home in Port St. Lucie, Fla.
-While playing, he explained, he only unlocked a smart approach in his 30s.
-Otherwise, he spent years trying to guess what a pitcher might throw, tangling his brain into submission.
+While playing, he explained, he didn’t unlock a smart approach until his 30s.
+Otherwise, he spent years trying to guess what the pitcher might throw, tangling his brain into submission.
 Hitting was a science he could not conquer.
 He was too busy confusing himself.

 So when he set out to record around 30 of the best hitters in history, McCraw made a rule: Each player interviewed had to have success across 10 or more seasons.
 Fifteen was preferred.
 But in recent years, as McCraw watched from retirement, an exception emerged.

-“That boy Soto, I’d have some questions for him all right,” McCraw said.
+“That boy Soto, I’d have some questions for him, all right,” McCraw said.
 “He is special.
-I mean, he has the key that those other guys had, because he can hit the breaking pitches so well, and he knows the strike zone like the back of his hand, so pitchers eventually have to challenge him.
+I mean, he has the key that those other guys had because he can hit the breaking pitches so well, and he knows the strike zone like the back of his hand, so pitchers eventually have to challenge him.
 What I would want to know, more than anything, is if he’ll ever expand to swing at pitches a bit off the plate.
 Not saying he should or has to.
 But I want to know.”

 Asked for an answer, Soto grinned like someone who has heard this before.
 In 2021, Soto has swung at an MLB-low 15.2 percent of pitches outside the zone.
 The next closest players are at 19.3.

 “Yeah, I do think about doing that,” Soto said.
 “But that’s just because sometimes I get antsy and want to just swing really hard.
 That’s when I have to remember my approach, which is to always get my best swing off.
 If I’m swinging at a ball, that’s not my best swing.
-So no. I won’t change.”
+So, no, I won’t change.”

 ‘Setting the tone all the time’

 “Earlier this year, yes, I was very frustrated,” Soto said, referring to when the Nationals traded Trea Turner, Kyle Schwarber, Josh Harrison and Yan Gomes by July 30, stripping their lineup to studs.
-“Before, other teams viewed me as one player in the order … someone they had to be careful with.
-Now it was seeing me as like a star and not throwing me many pitches to hit.
+“Before, other teams viewed me as one player in the order . . . someone they had to be careful with.
+Now it was seeing me as, like, a star and not throwing me many pitches to hit.

 “But then I thought: ‘This helps the team.
 I have to keep taking my walks.’ ”

 After the deadline passed, Soto and Long sat and talked about pressure and expectations.
 Throughout those first few games in early August, as Turner and Max Scherzer were introduced as members of the Los Angeles Dodgers, Soto tried to blast balls to the moon.
-It felt like everyone was expecting that from the remaining franchise cornerstone.
-A rebuild was only days old, yet somehow pressing on his shoulders.
+It felt as if everyone was expecting that from the remaining franchise cornerstone.
+A rebuild was only days old yet somehow pressing on his shoulders.

 Long, 54, was the New York Yankees’ hitting coach for eight seasons, overlapping with Derek Jeter.
 He told Soto how Jeter never gave less than 100 percent, afraid a kid may see him for the first time and be disappointed.
 And as Soto does, he dug in, tearing through old Jeter interviews and watching his Hall of Fame speech in full.
 Then he watched it again.

-Since that point, Long says, Soto hasn’t taken a pitch or defensive play off.
+Since that point, Long says, Soto hasn’t taken a pitch or a defensive play off.
 This is, of course, the sort of hyperbole reserved for the physical and emotional leader of a struggling team.
-But watch those moments in Denver, parse the hundreds around it, and there is truth to the outsized compliments.
-In a secondary lead, in a well-timed jump in the outfield, in a walk or 450-foot homer, there’s a player who knows who and what he is.
+But watch those moments in Denver, parse the hundreds around it, and there is truth to the outsize compliments.
+In a secondary lead, in a well-timed jump in the outfield, in a walk or in a 450-foot homer, there’s a player who knows who and what he is.

 “You are setting the tone all the time,” Soto said.
 “No matter what, you have to remember that.”